kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Having a solution for occasional errors on slave machines doesn't mean your done.
 What happens when the master has a problem and this problem is propagated to the slaves?
 Well, I'm afraid there is no automatic solution for that problem.

 But if the master stops or a problem can be detected on the master and the slaves are not affected, one of those may be elevated to be a master for the other slaves.
 There are 2 questions here.
 Which of the slaves should be the new master?
-How to realize the failover?
+How to realize the failover, that is how to tell the other slaves which is their new master?

 Here you may feel that this whole scenario isn't just something for individual solutions crafted with shell scripts.
 It is a generic problem not depending on the operation system or the nature of the database.